Chernobyl disaster

-Following the disaster, Pripyat was replaced by the new purpose-built city of Slavutych.
-The USSR built the protective Chernobyl Nuclear Power Plant sarcophagus by December 1986.
-It reduced the spread of radioactive contamination from the wreckage and protected it from weathering.
-The confinement shelter also provided radiological protection for the crews of the undamaged reactors at the site, which were restarted in late 1986 and 1987.
-However, this containment structure was only intended to last for 30 years, and required considerable reinforcement in the early 2000s.
-The Shelter was supplemented in 2017 by the Chernobyl New Safe Confinement which was constructed around the old structure.
-This larger enclosure aims to enable the removal of both the sarcophagus and the reactor debris while containing the radioactive materials inside.
-Clean-up is scheduled for completion by 2065.
+Pripyat was abandoned and replaced by the purpose-built city of Slavutych.
+The Chernobyl Nuclear Power Plant sarcophagus, completed in December 1986, reduced the spread of radioactive contamination and provided radiological protection for the crews of the undamaged reactors.
+In 2016–2018, the Chernobyl New Safe Confinement was constructed around the old sarcophagus to enable the removal of the reactor debris, with clean-up scheduled for completion by 2065.